 14. Communal Marketing

-BuzzSumo has a great example of communal marketing scattered all across their digital footprint.
+BuzzSumo has a great example of communal marketing scattered all across its digital footprint.
 They rely on customer stories and testimonials to build legitimacy and grow their audience.

 Nordstrom has a retargeting strategy using emails and campaigns which are activated by cookies.
 When an event happens, such as a customer leaving an item in their shopping cart, they will be sent an email reminder of what they left with a link to return to the purchase.
 This strategy increases sales by encouraging shoppers who are interested to finish their purchase.